anhtranst/StockTrading/README.md

    - Current implementation handles 1,024 tickers efficiently
    - For more tickers, a distributed approach would be needed

+4. **Hash Collision Optimization**
+   - Current implementation uses simple linked lists for collision resolution
+   - For extremely high collision rates, more sophisticated structures could be used

 ## Conclusion
 This lock-free stock trading engine demonstrates how to build high-performance concurrent systems without traditional locks.
-The implementation satisfies all requirements while maintaining O(n) time complexity for order matching and ensuring thread safety in a multi-threaded environment.
+The implementation satisfies all requirements while maintaining O(n) time complexity for order matching, ensuring thread safety in a multi-threaded environment, and properly handling hash collisions for ticker symbols.